Marino09/demo-devops-devsu/README.md

   - Code linting (flake8)
   - Unit tests and coverage reporting
   - Docker image building and pushing
+  - No deployment to k8s was defined, because I used a local minikube cluster(common steps here involve a connection to the remote cluster and change of k8s manifests)

 ## Security
 - Environment variables were used for parametrized values.(we don't have any sensitive values here.